Beware Tech Support Scams!

-In these scams, fraudsters contact victims and attempt to trick them into granting access to their computers.
-The crooks reach out to people through a fear-mongering phone call or by sending a popup to the victim’s computer, warning of an impending or existing virus that can be “fixed” by clicking on a link.
+Tech support scams are some of the evilest forms of hacks.
+In these scams, fraudsters contact victims and trick them into granting the scammer access to their computers.
+The crooks may reach out to people through a phone call.
+They’ll insist that the victims have a virus or another problem they’ve somehow detected from the company’s headquarters.
+Or, they’ll send a popup to the victim’s computer.
+The popup will flash dire warnings about an impending or existing virus that can be “fixed” by clicking on a link.

 Federal Trade Commission (FTC) Scams